snehaM2210/Project-Merchandise/README.md

 # Project Merchandise

 ## Vision
--To make an e-commerce website with the use of MERN stack
+-To make an e-commerce website (This is only for practice purposes to get hold on react+redux & to learn MERN stack)

 ## 🔆 Tech Stack
 -  HTML
 -  CSS
 -  JavaScript
 -  React
+-  Redux